Huế Phật Đản shootings: Background

 A rarely enforced 1958 law known as "Decree Number 10" was invoked on 7 May 1963 to prohibit the display of religious flags.
 This disallowed the flying of Buddhist flags on Phật Đản, the birthday of Gautama Buddha.
 The invoking official was the deputy province chief in charge of security, Major Đặng Sỹ, a Catholic who was charged with maintaining public security and was commander of the Huế garrison.
-The application of the law caused indignation among Buddhists on the eve of the most important religious festival of the year, since a week earlier Catholics had been allowed to display Vatican flags to celebrate the 25th anniversary of the appointment of Diệm's brother, Thục, as Archbishop of Huế.
+The application of the law caused indignation among Buddhists on the eve of the most important religious festival of the year, since a week earlier Catholics had been allowed to display papal flags to celebrate the 25th anniversary of the appointment of Diệm's brother, Thục, as Archbishop of Huế.
 The celebrations had been bankrolled by Diệm's regime through a national committee which asked the population to donate money to Thục's jubilee.
 Buddhists complained that they had been forced to give a month's wages to pay for the celebration.
 However, Diệm invoked the flag decree because he was annoyed with the commemoration for Thục.
 In spite of this, the authorities in Huế tore down thousands of Buddhist flags that had already been unfurled on homes and pagodas in preparation for Phật Đản.
 The origin of the order to enforce the law on the Buddhists of Huế has been attributed to Thục.
 Despite protestations from the Saigon representative to the central provinces, the order was enacted upon consultation with Saigon.
-Villages in the central region had converted en masse to Catholicism, with priests allowed special access to government facilities and funds.
 The designation of Buddhism as an "association" prevented it from acquiring land for the construction of pagodas.